lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 Launch it with
 ``/group/online/ecs/Shortcuts319/LHCb/LBECSINFO/AlarmScreen.sh`` \* at
-startup click on “Load filter…” on top right and select “ExcludeBadSystems” \* normally this screen is empty: every alarm should be followed up by calling the appropriate piquet (and send it to the logbook with the button)
+startup click on "Load filter…" on top right and select "ExcludeBadSystems" \* normally this screen is empty: every alarm should be followed up by calling the appropriate piquet (and send it to the logbook with the button)